kirkhu/WRO2025_FE-Fire-On-All-Cylinders/README.md

 <div align="center"><img src="./other/img/logo.png" width="300" alt=" logo"></div>

+### **Official Technical Document Introduction and Design Overview**
 - This is the official technical documentation for the WRO Taiwan National Team, **"Fire On All Cylinders."**

   - You can find hyperlinks to the technical report content and setup instructions here, provided for quick access by both learners and judges during study or evaluation.

   - This technical document will feature a detailed table of contents structured **according to the official scoring criteria** (such as the engineering journal evaluation rubrics), with all section titles displayed as **hyperlinks**.
 This allows judges or learners to easily navigate to the key content of the technical documentation for **rapid and efficient evaluation**.

+---
-- ### Autonomous Vehicle Design: Key Upgrades and Iterations This autonomous vehicle design **builds upon** the rich experience inherited from the senior team (**Shinan-Fire-On-All-Cylinders**) and integrates my practical insights from last year's World Competition.

-  We didn't just reference the successful elements of the previous year's winning teams; we implemented **key technological iterations**:
+### **Autonomous Car Design: Key Upgrades and Iterations**

+ - This autonomous vehicle design is built upon the wealth of experience inherited from our **predecessor team ("Shinan-Fire-On-All-Cylinders")** and integrates the practical experience gained from our participation in the **World Final last year**.
+Not only have we **drawn lessons from the successful elements of last year's champion team**, but we have also implemented critical technical iterations:

-  * **Controller Upgrade:** The main controller has been upgraded from the standard Jetson Orin Nano to the **superior-performing Nvidia Jetson Orin Nano**.
+  * **Controller Upgrade:** The main controller has been upgraded from the standard **Jetson Nano** to the superior performance of the **Nvidia Jetson Orin Nano**.
-  * **Mechanical Overhaul:** We have **restructured and optimized** the vehicle's mechanical components, specifically the steering and chassis.
+  * **Mechanical Overhaul:** We have reorganized and optimized the vehicle's mechanical components, focusing specifically on the **steering system** and the **chassis**.
-  * **Vision Enhancement:** Image processing has been **significantly enhanced** for greater efficiency and accuracy.
+  * **Visual Enhancement:** Image processing capabilities have been significantly improved, achieving higher **efficiency and accuracy**.

-  The integration of all these upgrades and innovative design elements is squarely aimed at **comprehensively strengthening** the vehicle's overall performance and competitiveness.
+  The integration of all these upgrades and innovative design elements is aimed at **comprehensively enhancing the vehicle's overall performance and competitiveness**.

 **Special Note:**
 - Due to network speed fluctuations, some images may not display correctly.
 Should this occur, please try refreshing the page to resolve the issue.